 15. Where the Special Guardian was Previously the Child's Foster Carer

 Financial support does not ordinarily include the payment of remuneration to the Special Guardian for the care of the child.
-However, regulation 7 of the Special Guardianship Regulations 2005 provides 'that where the Special Guardian previously fostered the child and they received an element of remuneration in the financial support paid to them, that the Local Authority may continue to pay that element of remuneration for two years from the date of the Special Guardianship Order or longer if the Local Authority considers it appropriate'.
+However, regulation 7 of the Special Guardianship Regulations 2005 as amended provides 'that where the Special Guardian previously fostered the child and they received an element of remuneration in the financial support paid to them, that the Local Authority may continue to pay that element of remuneration for 2 years from the date of the Special Guardianship Order or longer if the Local Authority considers it appropriate'.

 If financial support is requested by a former foster carer, Derby City Council will determine the level of payment required (after deduction of income from universal or specific benefits) to initially maintain the fostering allowance at the rate received previously or otherwise agreed.
 This additional element of support is not means tested and will rise in line with the annual increase in fostering allowances.

-At the end of the two year period and following review by the reception service, a decision will be made whether to continue enhanced payments reduce them or cease payments.
-Payment of any on-going additional allowance beyond two years would need to be justifiable and reviewed annually to ensure that it remains appropriate.
+At the end of the 2 year period and following review by the reception service, a decision will be made whether to continue enhanced payments reduce them or cease payments.
+Payment of any on-going additional allowance beyond 2 years would need to be justifiable and reviewed annually to ensure that it remains appropriate.
 Professional advice may be sought to ascertain whether or not the exceptional circumstances continue to exist and whether the specific needs require additional financial support.

 If the applicant is a foster carer from an independent fostering agency, the above would still apply unless a separate agreement is reached via a formal contracting process.